sbresnahan/scAmbi/README.md

 Notes:
 - scAmbi reads the **boot matrix** and associated index files via `eds::readEDS()`.
-- For transcript-centric work, provide a suitable index/mapping
+- For transcript-centric work, provide a suitable index/mapping to Alevin.

 ---